A million dollars no longer guarantees a comfortable retirement complete with cruises and luxury cars.

 These challenges drive many investors to buy insurance products that deliver a sure return, assuming the insurance company remains solvent, which they almost always do.

-All of this uncertainty is why we decided to create diversified multiple income streams in to enhance our investment income from stocks and bonds.
-There are many ways this can be done, including real estate, covered calls and online businesses to name a few that we are using.
+This uncertainty is why we decided to create diversified multiple income streams to enhance our investment income from stocks and bonds.
+There are many ways this can be done, including real estate, covered calls, and online businesses to name a few that we are using.